 The rationale for a progressive tax is that an alternative “flat” percentage on all income would place a disproportionate burden on people with low incomes.
 The dollar amount owed might be smaller but the effect on their real spending power would be greater and often put them below even basic costs of living.

 The argument against progressive tax tables is that it destroys incentives to earn more money.
-However, a fleeting glance across history’s bow shows that they haven’t and wealth has been accumulated in massive proportions throughout our history even with higher tax rates.
+However, history shows conclusively that they haven’t and wealth has been accumulated in massive proportions throughout our history even with higher tax rates.
 In fact, since the aggressive application of Trickle-down, the highest earners have increased their holdings so profoundly that we now measure wealth against fortunes in the hundreds of billions.
 Not for more people, but for an increasingly smaller percentage at the top who control a higher and higher percentage of America’s total wealth.

 (More on Plutocracy later)